intelligence38000/android-docs/src/pages/plugins/overview/annotation.md

 ## Install the Annotation Plugin

 To start developing an application using the Annotation Plugin, you'll need to add the appropriate dependencies inside of your `build.gradle`.
 The Annotation Plugin dependency includes the Mapbox Maps SDK for Android.
-All dependencies given below can be found on MavenCentral.
+You can find all dependencies given below on MavenCentral.

 If your application is close or exceeds the 65k method count limit, you can mitigate this problem by enabling ProGuard inside your application.
 ProGuard directives are included in the Android dependencies to preserve the required classes.